Adapting to what? Reflecting on multiple drivers of change and response strategies

 Visioning for food security in Upper West Region by ASSAR researchers (Photo credit: P. Adiku)

-Undeniably, focus on scale opens up cans of worms on methodological rigour, but it also offers fruitful research outputs and high impact to policy and practice.
-For starters, the range of knowledge outputs so far comprise of the traditional and formal research reports and journal articles as well as informal photo stories, briefs, videos, cartoons and blogs.
+Undeniably, focus on scale opens up cans of worms on methodological rigour, but it also offers fruitful research outputs and high impact on policy and practice.
+For starters, the range of knowledge outputs so far comprises of the traditional and formal research reports and journal articles as well as informal photo stories, briefs, videos, cartoons and blogs.

 It was interesting and inspiring to witness cross-scale learning amongst researchers in over 10 institutions and various community partners such as START, Oxfam, and ATREE.
-The Stories of Change, an evidence-base narrative of impact, was the most moving.
-Remarkable examples included students who secured travel grants for short term visits and mentorships to other institutions and the successful nominations of researchers honored to be on IPCC working groups.
+The Stories of Change, an evidence-based narrative of impact, was the most moving.
+Remarkable examples included students who secured travel grants for short-term visits and mentorships to other institutions and the successful nominations of researchers honoured to be on IPCC working groups.
 I also enjoyed the evening games of table tennis and football (i.e. soccer), and the lively musical jamboree.
-These social events provided downtime to build relationship with colleagues, share experiences, and discuss career plans beyond CARIAA.
+These social events provided downtime to build relationships with colleagues, share experiences, and discuss career plans beyond CARIAA.

 At the end of it all, I embraced one of Wole Soyinka’s popular quote “…..the best learning process of any kind of craft is just to look at the work of others”.
 Indeed, I learnt so much from ASSAR colleagues, and I earnestly look forward to the next CARIAA meeting at Adaptation Futures 2018 in South Africa.